Ritikraja07/Real-Estate-Homyz-/README.md

 # 🏡 Real Estate Homyz

-A modern real estate website built with **React**, **Vite**, and **Tailwind CSS**.
+A modern real estate web application built with **React + Vite + Tailwind CSS + Framer Motion**, designed to showcase property listings in a visually appealing and user-friendly way.
-This project provides an elegant and responsive UI for browsing, filtering, and exploring real estate properties.
+This project demonstrates responsive design, smooth animations, and a clean UI suitable for real estate businesses or property showcase platforms.

 🔗 **Live Demo**: [Real Estate Homyz](https://real-estate-homyz-pied.vercel.app/)

 ---

-## 📌 Features
-- 🏠 Browse real estate properties with a modern UI.
+## 📺 Project Overview

+The website includes:
+- A modern **hero section** with animations
+- Property listings with clean card-based design
-- 🔍 Search and filter properties easily.
+- Smooth scrolling and transition effects
-- 📱 Fully responsive design for mobile, tablet, and desktop.
+- Responsive design for desktop and mobile
-- ⚡ Built with **Vite** for faster development and performance.
-- 🎨 Styled with **Tailwind CSS** for clean and customizable design.
-- ⚙️ Component-based structure with **React**.
+- Interactive UI using **Framer Motion**

 ---

-## 📽️ Project Walkthrough
-This project was built by following [this YouTube tutorial](https://www.youtube.com/watch?v=edBx-fjgh4k&t=6129s).
-The tutorial explains step by step how to set up a real estate application using React, Tailwind, and modern frontend practices.
+## 🚀 Features
+- ⚡ Built with **Vite** for fast performance
+- 🎨 Styled with **Tailwind CSS** for utility-first design
+- ✨ Animated with **Framer Motion**
+- 📱 Fully responsive (mobile-first design)
+- 🌐 Live deployed on **Vercel**

 ---

-## 🚀 Tech Stack
+## 🛠️ Tech Stack
-- **Frontend**: React, Vite, Tailwind CSS
-- **Deployment**: Vercel
+- **React** – UI framework
+- **Vite** – Build tool for lightning-fast dev environment
+- **Tailwind CSS** – Styling with modern utility classes
+- **Framer Motion** – For animations and transitions
+- **Vercel** – Hosting and deployment

 ---

 ## 📂 Project Setup